 Respecting Our Resources, One Drop at a Time

-Centennial Water & Sanitation District is committed to helping our customers conserve water through educational and incentive programs.
-Water is one of our most precious resources and water supply management is a vital component of Centennial Water’s operations.
-The supply management goals include, but are not limited to, reducing future water demands through implementation of its water conservation program.
+Centennial Water & Sanitation District is committed to helping our customers use water more efficiently through education and incentive programs.
+Water is one of our most precious resources and water management is a vital component of Centennial Water’s operations.
+The water management goals include, but are not limited to, reducing future water demands through implementation of a water efficiency program.

-The following mandatory water conservation measures, adopted in 2004, are designed to reduce inefficient use of our water resources:
+The following mandatory water efficiency measures are designed to reduce inefficient use of our water resources:

 - Hand watering trees and shrubs is allowed any time if the hose is held or a watering can is used.
 Irrigation using water conserving methods such as drip irrigation or a deep root watering device is also allowed.

 - Washing cars is also allowed any time.
 However, a hose end shut off device must used.